St. Matthew's Cathedral (Laramie, Wyoming): Architecture

 New York City architect William Halsey Wood designed St. Matthew's Cathedral in the Gothic Revival style.
 The structure is built of native sandstone that was quarried nine miles northeast of Laramie.
 The church building is cruciform is shape with the bell tower and spire above the main entrance.
 The cross at the top of the spire is 118 ft feet above the ground and 7,276 ft feet above sea level, which makes St. Matthew's the highest cathedral in the United States.
 There are 11 bells in the tower that were cast by Meneely & Co., of Watervliet, New York.
 The clock on the tower was made by the E. Howard Clock Co. of Boston.

 Several artists created the cathedrals stained-glass windows.
 They include Heaton, Butler and Bayne of London and New York City, Charles Connick of Boston, and Rowan and Irene LeCompte of New York and Washington, D.C.

 Organ

 The pipe organ was installed by the E.M.
 Skinner Organ Co. in 1925, Opus 523.
 It features four manuals, 51 ranks, and 3,111 pipes.
 The console was replaced in 1998 by a 1928 Casavant console, from Opus 1275, rebuilt by Morel & Associates.

+Radio station KFBU

+On October 3, 1922, a broadcasting station license was issued to "The Cathedral (Bishop Thomas)".
+The station call sign, KFBU, was randomly issued from an alphabetical list of available call letters.
+This was the first broadcasting station in the state of Wyoming, which was the last of the then 48 U.S. states to establish a broadcasting station.

+The station was established due to the efforts of Bishop Nathaniel Seymour Thomas, the region's missionary bishop for the Episcopal church.
+Bishop Thomas had given a sermon over KDKA, the Westinghouse station in East Pittsburgh, Pennsylvania, and viewed radio as a potential significant aid in reaching the widely scattered regional population.
+Initial station construction was done by Warner N. Crosby, a University of Wyoming engineering student.
+A transmitting antenna was strung atop the building, and experimental transmissions begun in October.

+On November 5, a railroad accident occurred during a blizzard on a nearby pass.
+A railroad employee made it to Laramie, intending to notify the Cheyenne office by telegraph that the rail line was blocked.
+However, the storm had also downed the telegraph lines, so KFBU was used instead, with Crosby contacting a Kansas City amateur station, 9ANQ, and arranging for its operator to send a warning telegram to Cheyenne.
+A few days later, Crosby ended his work at the still uncompleted station, so Earl R. Witzel, another university student, assumed engineering duties.
+The first church service broadcast was made on February 17, 1924.